 The Co-operative Education designation requires successful completion of the following courses:

 |COOP 2150||Co-op Work Semester 2||9|

 |Co-op Work Semester 4|

 Note: COOP courses must be completed in ascending numerical order.
 Contact the Co-op office for information about the possibility of part-time work terms.
 COOP courses may be used only to satisfy the Co-op designation and cannot be used to satisfy other curricular requirements of the program.

 In addition to the requirements stated above, all Co-op students must satisfy the General Co-operative Education Requirements.

-Upon successful completion of the Co-operative Education Option in the major program, students are eligible to receive a Bachelor of Arts in (Co-operative Education Option).
+Upon successful completion of the Co-operative Education Option in the major program, students are eligible to receive a Bachelor of Arts (Honours) (Co-operative Education Option).
 Transcripts will indicate a Major in Criminology.

 This online version of the Kwantlen Polytechnic University Calendar is the official version of the University Calendar.
 Although every effort is made to ensure accuracy at the time of publication, KPU reserves the right to make any corrections in the contents and provisions of this calendar without notice.
 In addition, the University reserves the right to cancel, add, or revise contents or change fees at any time without notice.
 To report errors or omissions, or send comments or suggestions, please email Calendar.Editor@kpu.ca